juanjoseparedes/SyncInterface/README.md

 # SyncInterface
-Sync interface to integration database of Aries POS with SAP This project has purpose the syncronitazion of tow databese one with Aries POS other with SAP
+Sync interface to integration database of Aries POS with SAP.

+This project has purpose the syncronitazion of tow databese one with Aries POS other with SAP